-First and foremost, Adriano Olivetti was the pioneer of the open space store.
+First and foremost, Adriano Olivetti was the open space store’s pioneer.

 However, he dictated that what he wanted was not just a store.
 He wanted an architectural space made of vision, intuition, and design.

-Beauty and technology merged together in this project, then.
+Beauty and technology merged in this project, then.

-He did not live long enough to witness one of Olivetti international successes the P-101 the first desktop computer.
+He did not live long enough to witness Olivetti’s international successes, the P-101, the first desktop computer.
 You can read our dedicated blog on it here.

 Conclusion: Adriano Olivetti

-Adriano Olivetti had a sparkling personality that did not wish just to produce technology, but also shaping the future
+Adriano Olivetti had a sparkling personality that did not wish to produce technology and shape the future.

-Olivetti suddenly died travelling on train in 1960.
-His legacy is his company which left behind.
+Olivetti suddenly died traveling on a train in 1960.
+His legacy is his company which he left behind.

-Today Olivetti employs hundreds and is a abroad-orientated and international business.
+Today Olivetti employs hundreds and is an abroad-orientated and international business.

 Adriano leaves behind a certain idea of culture and progress – both industrial and social.

-What chracterized most his entrepenueal life was a passion and a desire for knowledge.
+What characterized most his carrier was a passion and a desire for knowledge.
 He focused mostly on bettering products to meet the needs of people.

-Finally, you could read more about his story at the website of the Adriano Olivetti Foundation here.
+You could read more about his story at the Adriano Olivetti Foundation website here.